teddylindstrom/thebigbangtheorygame/README.md

 From the source section drop-down menu, select the Main Branch, and save Once the main branch has been saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
-It may be necessary to refresh the page to view the live link The live link can be found here - https://michellecorrigan.github.io/lets-play/
+It may be necessary to refresh the page to view the live link The live link can be found here - https://github.com/teddylindstrom/thebigbangtheorygame

 To run localy:

-Log in to GitHub and click on repository to download lets-play Select Code and click Download the ZIP file.
+Log in to GitHub and click on repository to download Select Code and click Download the ZIP file.
 After download you can extract the file and use it in your local environment Alternatively you can Clone or Fork this repository lets-play into your github account.